Program

 A re-presentation of the works is scheduled for September 2026 at the Maison Fleuve of the cneai =.

-Jean Claude Jolet is an artist from Réunion.
-For the past fifteen years, he has been exploring cultural diversity and Creole identity through sculptural installations that question the lingering effects of Réunion’s colonial history.
+- Jean Claude Jolet is an artist from Réunion.
+For the past fifteen years, he has been exploring cultural hybridity and Creole identity through sculptural installations that examine the lingering effects of Réunion’s colonial history.

-Andreas Kressig is a Swiss artist.
-He develops ephemeral, habitable architectures from assemblages of recycled materials, creating convivial spaces activated by the physical experience of the public.
+- Andreas Kressig is a Swiss artist.
+He develops ephemeral, habitable structures using assemblages of recycled materials, creating welcoming spaces activated by the public’s physical interaction.

-Claude Dugit-Gros is a designer.
-Her work draws on the applied arts in its technical mastery; she develops an open and inclusive body of work featuring simple, accessible forms.
+- Claude Dugit-Gros is an artist from Ilodionys.
+Her work draws on the applied arts in terms of her technical mastery; she creates an open and inclusive body of work featuring simple, accessible forms.
 She seeks to establish a connection with her environment that is as poetic as it is practical.

 Dissemination